rrramble/ielts/writing/task-2/advantages-disadvantages.md

 Paragraph #1:

 - Paraphrase.
-- Write two advantages (if plural in the question, otherwise it must be one advantage).
+- Write one or two advantages [based on the question](#main-tips).
-- Write the main disadvantages (if plural in the question, otherwise it must be one disadvantage).
+- Write one or two disadvantages [based on the question](#main-tips).

 Paragraph #2 (Main body paragraph #1):

-- Paraphrase and elaborate the first main advantage
+- Paraphrase and elaborate the first main advantage.
-- Explain the first main advantage
+- Explain the first main advantage.
-- State the second main advantage
+- State the second main advantage.
-- Explain the second main advantage
+- Explain the second main advantage.
-- Example (evidence) of the second advantage
+- Example (evidence) of the second advantage.

 Paragraph #3 (Main body paragraph #2):

-- `However,...` paraphrase and elaborate the first main disadvantage
+- `However,...` paraphrase and elaborate the first main disadvantage.
-- Explain the first main disadvantage
+- Explain the first main disadvantage.
-- State the second main disadvantage
+- `Another disadvantage is ` state the second main disadvantage.
-- Explain the second main disadvantage
+- Explain the second main disadvantage.
-- Example (evidence) of the second disadvantage
+- Example (evidence) of the second disadvantage.

 Paragraph #4 (Conclusion):